wechicken456/Codenames-AI/README.md

 Submitted agents may utilise external services (such as the OpenAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.

+To encourage the use of open-source models, and to allow those who cannot afford external API services to still compete, we will award an additional special prize to the entrant that develops a solution that does not rely on external services.

 ## Competition Format

 The competition will consist of two separate tracks: